NativeScript/docs/content/guide/updating-an-app.md

 #### Upgrading platforms

 Follow those steps in order to get the latest versions of Android and/or iOS runtimes.
-Navigate to the root folder of your project, and then if you are working on a Android project, type:
+Navigate to the root folder of your project, and then if you are working on an Android project, type:

 ```cli
 ns platform remove android
 ns platform add android
 ```

-and/or (if you are working on a iOS version on a Mac):
+If working on an iOS version using macOS:

 ```cli
 ns platform remove ios